fivetran/dbt_twitter_source/README.md

 > We recommend using the same *types* of conversion events for `twitter_ads__conversion_fields` and `twitter_ads__conversion_sale_amount_fields` (especially if using the `twitter_ads` [transformation package](https://github.com/fivetran/dbt_twitter)), but this is not required.
 We chose to split conversions and conversion values into 2 distinct variables due to the N:1 relationship beteen conversions and conversion value fields.

 #### Passing Through Additional Metrics
-Besides the above conversion fields, this package by default will select `clicks`, `url_clicks`, `impressions`, `spend` (calculated from `billed_charge_local_micro`), and `spend_micro` (aliased from `billed_charge_local_micro`) from the source reporting tables to store into the staging models.
+In addition to the above conversion fields, this package by default will select `clicks`, `url_clicks`, `impressions`, `spend` (calculated from `billed_charge_local_micro`), and `spend_micro` (aliased from `billed_charge_local_micro`) from the source reporting tables to store into the staging models.
 If you would like to pass through additional metrics to the staging models, add the below configurations to your `dbt_project.yml` file.
 These variables allow for the pass-through fields to be aliased (`alias`) if desired, but not required.
 Use the below format for declaring the respective pass-through variables:

 > IMPORTANT: Make sure to exercise due diligence when adding metrics to these models.
-The metrics added by default (taps, impressions, and spend) have been vetted by the Fivetran team, maintaining this package for accuracy.
+The metrics added by default (taps, impressions, spend, and conversions) have been vetted by the Fivetran team, maintaining this package for accuracy.
 There are metrics included within the source reports, such as metric averages, which may be inaccurately represented at the grain for reports created in this package.
 You must ensure that whichever metrics you pass through are appropriate to aggregate at the respective reporting levels in this package.

 ```yml
 # dbt_project.yml